 Medical services and facilities

-Medical facilities are available but may be limited.
+Medical facilities are available but limited.
 Basic medical services are available in public hospitals and clinics, but travellers requiring specialized care or having sustained serious injury may need to be evacuated.

 Keep in Mind...

 The decision to travel is the sole responsibility of the traveller.
 The traveller is also responsible for his or her own personal safety.

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

 Learn about what you should do and how we can help if you are arrested or detained abroad.

 Penalties for drug offences are severe and include heavy fines and/or lengthy prison sentences.
 Some pharmaceutical drugs are prohibited, and the importation of these drugs could lead to prosecution and a fine.

 Some prescription medicine are banned and importing them can lead to legal action and a fine.
 Keep your prescription medicine in its original container, and have a copy of the prescription readily available for inspection by customs officials.

 Mauritian law prohibits some sexual acts between individuals of the same sex.